 Welcome to the East Dean and Friston Parish Council website.
 We hope that you enjoy browsing it and finding out more about our village and its council.
 We always welcome feedback from our site visitors, so if you have any comments or suggestions for improvements then please let us know via the "Contact Us" link.

-The agenda for the next Planning Committee meeting, to be held on 15th January, has now been published and you can view it by clicking here.
+The minutes for the last Planning Committee meeting, held on 15th January, have now been published and can be viewed by clicking here.

-The minutes for the latest Parish Council meeting, held on 3rd January, have now been published and can be viewed by clicking here.
+The minutes for the most recent Parish Council meeting, held on 3rd January, have been published and can be viewed by clicking here.
 If you're in a hurry then you can view a summary of the minutes from the last three months by clicking here.

 With winter well and truly here, there is a timely reminder of the council's emergency precautions in the event of severe weather, which you can find by clicking here.